Safferoz/cybersecurity-portfolio/projects/cattech-solutions/README.md

 # CatTech Solutions

-CatTech Solutions is a fictional company created for my first cybersecurity homelab project.
+CatTech Solutions is a fictional company created as my first cybersecurity homelab project.

-The goal of this project is to design and build a small corporate environment where I can practice:
+The objective of this project is to design and build a small corporate environment where I can practice cybersecurity concepts in a controlled environment.

-- Network security
+## Main goals

+- Design a small corporate network.
+- Configure basic network segmentation.
-- Active Directory
+- Deploy Active Directory.
-- Vulnerability assessment
-- Penetration testing
-- Security monitoring
-- System hardening
+- Create users and groups.
+- Perform vulnerability assessment.
+- Simulate controlled attacks.
+- Monitor suspicious activity.
+- Apply security hardening.

-## Project Status
+## Current status

 Planning phase.

-## Current Objective
+## Company Profile

-Design the infrastructure before deploying any virtual machines.
+CatTech Solutions is a fictional technology company focused on software development and technical services.

+The company has approximately 40–50 employees distributed across the following departments:

+- Production / Development
+- IT
+- Technical Support
+- Finance
+- Human Resources
+- Management